-Based on findings described in this EA, it is in the federal interest to implement the proposed alternative to allow government plant dredging to occur without window restrictions as had occurred previously within the historic route.
-Overall, the impacts associated with the government plant dredges are less than those of the contracted dredges, and volumes of material to be dredged are limited to small areas of shoaling.
-Furthermore, dredged material is beach quality sand and falls out quickly, thus limiting turbidity within the water column.
-Maintenance dredging of hot spots within the proposed corridor may result in minor, short-term and localized impacts to water quality, noise, benthic organisms, important fisheries and protected marine species and critical habitat.
-Impacts to natural resources associated with sidecast and special purpose hopper dredging during the months of April - September is expected to be minor and short-term, since hot spots within the corridor are limited to 3-4 small areas requiring 3-4 dredge events each per year, totaling approximately 177,000 CYs and 132 days of dredging.
+Based on findings described in this EA, it is in the federal interest to implement the proposed alternative to allow Government Plant dredging to occur in Sloop Channel North and Hatteras Connector Channel without seasonal restrictions.
+The 1 October - 31 March timeframe will remain for Government Plant dredging throughout the rest of the corridor (Barney Slough, Pamlico Sound and Sloop Channel South), and contracted pipeline dredging will occur during appropriate timeframe to protect shorebird and sea turtle nesting.
+Overall, the impacts associated with the government plant dredges are minor and volumes of material to be dredged are limited to small areas of shoaling.
+Furthermore, dredged material is beach quality sand and settles quickly with minimal turbidity within the water column.
+Maintenance dredging within the corridor may result in minor, short-term and localized impacts to water quality, noise, benthic organisms, important fisheries and protected marine species and critical habitat.
+Impacts to natural resources associated with sidecast and special purpose hopper dredging during the months of April - September are expected to be minor and short-term and will only include dredging of Sloop Channel and Hatteras Connector Channel.